dkeppens/PieHelper/README.md

 	- X11 (Graphical Desktop)
 	- Bash (CLI login)
 	- PieHelper (Menu and CLI based management of all listed)
-* Currently uninplemented :
-	- Controller detection for XBOX360 controllers using an XBOX360 USB Receiver

 No more hassle manually installing and configuring all applications when (re)installing the system